-Designed as a back-up cylinder, Catalina pony bottles are small and compact.
+Designed as a back-up cylinder, Spare Air 3000 is a small and compact scuba tank.
 In cases of an out of air or low on air situation, this tank contains enough air allowing you for a safe ascent towards the surface.

-Designed to be attached at the side of the main tank or any configuration that suits your training or certification, the Catalina pony bottle is a stand alone tank that needs its own 1st stage reg, 2nd stage reg and an SPG.
+Designed to be attached in front of the BCD or any configuration that suits your training or certification, the Spare Air 3000 is a stand alone tank that does not need its own 1st stage reg, 2nd stage reg and an SPG.
 Compared to your main tank, this pony bottle does not contain much air and is only used in cases of a low on air or an out of air situation.

 Things to Consider when Choosing the Best Scuba Tank